 Establishing a Resource Center on Unions and Collective Bargaining

-We are developing a resource center with information on unions and collective bargaining for workers, unions, employers, researchers, other government agencies, and policymakers.
+We developed a resource center with information on unions and collective bargaining for workers, unions, employers, researchers, other government agencies, and policymakers.

 We're committed to addressing and preventing employer retaliation against workers who exercise their labor rights.